quozd/awesome-dotnet/README.md

 * [OpenTK](https://github.com/opentk/opentk) - The Open Toolkit is an advanced, low-level C# library that wraps OpenGL, OpenCL and OpenAL
 * [NGraphics](https://github.com/praeclarum/NGraphics) - NGraphics is a cross-platform library for rendering vector graphics on .NET
 * [Live-Charts](https://github.com/beto-rodriguez/Live-Charts) - An Animated, MVVM oriented and modern charting library
+* [Helix Toolkit](http://www.helix-toolkit.org) - Helix Toolkit is a collection of 3D components for .NET

 ## GUI